jotego/jtbin/mister/mx5k/README.md

 Binary RBF files for MiST, MiSTer and SiDi will be provided for in https://github.com/jotego/jtbin

+# Known Issues

+The score colour in Fast Lane might be wrong.
+I do not have the board and I have not found any original footage to verify it.
+However, the way the chips are connected is the most logical way and the chip count matches that seen in [PCB photos](doc/pcb/Fastlane.jpg).
+Thus, I think it is most likely right.

 # Compiling

 You need to have Quartus installed in a linux machine.
 Clone this repository and